Releases in this Press Kit

 Scandal, Sex & The (Colonial) City In 18th-Century Philadelphia

 Philadelphia is the birthplace of the United States.
 It’s where the Declaration of Independence was written and where the U.S. Constitution was signed.
-But Historic Philadelphia has many more tales to tell.
+Philadelphia's Historic District has many more tales to tell.
 The 18th-century metropolis was a hotbed of extramarital affairs, excommunications, elopements and blowout bashes—all resulting in rampant gossip.
-A visit to Historic Philadelphia reveals it was 18th century America’s original Sin City.
+A visit to the Historic District reveals it was 18th century America’s original Sin City.

 Here are some true stories of prominent Colonial Philadelphians’ gasp-worthy goings-on—and a list of sites to revisit their oft-salacious private lives.